 2. Managers Can Support Their Team

 As seasoned technicians increasingly retire, managers are responsible for training new hires.
 According to a survey by Futurestep, millennials want more feedback at work than other generations have.
-With that said, that doesn’t mean everyone feels comfortable admitting when they don’t know how to do something.
+With that said, it doesn’t mean everyone feels comfortable admitting when they don’t know how to do something.

 Less experienced employees may feel hesitant to “bother” managers with small questions throughout the day.
 Instant messaging provides a less-intimidating form of communication, allowing new employees to quickly get the answers they need to complete work orders.
 Additionally, program administrators can upload equipment manuals as PDFs directly into work order comment threads.

-3. Work Order Software Chat Can Improve Compliance
+3. CMMS Software With Chat Simplifies Compliance

 One of the biggest challenges faced by operational managers regarding work order software is compliance.
 Computerized Maintenance Management Systems (CMMS) that are too difficult to navigate don’t get used.
 Consequently, not much changes after implementing costly preventive maintenance and SOP programs.

 Translation: Team members often feel comfortable using chat-based software more quickly than traditional work order programs.
-Most folks already use some type of chat function every day, whether that be Facebook Messenger, WhatsApp, or standard text messaging.
+Most folks already use some type of chat function every day, whether it be Facebook Messenger, WhatsApp, or standard text messaging.

 According to the Radicati Group, more than 7 billion IM accounts (not including mobile messaging) existed worldwide in 2019.
-That number is expected to reach more than 8.9 billion by 2023.
+This number is expected to reach more than 8.9 billion by 2023.
 Adopt a popular tool that employees already enjoy using, and they will be more likely to jump on board with its other software features.

 4. Streamline Time-Sensitive Announcements

 Recently, maintenance facilities in industries across the board have been implementing new procedures due to government mandates.
-The fastest and easiest way to communicate important policy changes with team members is via instant messaging.
+The fastest and easiest way to communicate important policy changes to team members is via instant messaging.
 Instead of waiting for workers to check their inboxes, management can relay important information ASAP.

-It’s the perfect solution for maintenance teams wanting to streamline communication between technicians, managers, and executives and is ideal for facility managers, property managers, restaurant managers, safety managers, plant managers, and more.
+MaintainX is the perfect solution for maintenance teams wanting to streamline communication between technicians, managers, and executives and is ideal for facility managers, property managers, restaurant managers, safety managers, plant managers, and more.
 The best part?
 It’s easy to use.